 For this month, put a watch on anything that flares your ulcer – those frequencies will be coming in by mid-month.

-Several pain medication frequencies will be active in the next this month.
-Depending on your brain dominance, you may need more of less medication to remain pain free and stable.
+Several pain medication frequencies will be active in the next month.
+Depending on your brain dominance, you may need more or less medication to remain pain-free and stable.
 This is not medical advice, just letting you know to be vigilant about your reactions to pain meds.

-Soy proteins (tofu, soymilk, veggie burgers, salad dressings, margarine like spreads, dark sauces such as Tamari and Teriyaki) come into play on the first Tuesday of the month.
-Soy allergy symptoms might include asthma like breathing issues, tingling in your mouth, itchy skin, nausea, drop in blood pressure, loss of sensation of lips, diarrhea, fuzzy thinking.
+Soy proteins (tofu, soymilk, veggie burgers, salad dressings, margarine-like spreads, dark sauces such as Tamari and Teriyaki) come into play on the first Tuesday of the month.
+Soy allergy symptoms might include asthma-like breathing issues, tingling in your mouth, itchy skin, nausea, drop in blood pressure, loss of sensation of lips, diarrhea, fuzzy thinking.
 Many foods you would not suspect contain soy; best to read the label.

-Myosin, a family of proteins that helps the body rebuild, (from hair follicles in the ear, kidney, and nose to actual muscle integrity involvement) along with ATP, comes into play during this month.
+Myosin, a family of proteins that helps the body rebuild (from hair follicles in the ear, kidney, and nose to actual muscle integrity involvement), along with ATP, come into play during this month.
 Myosin works closely with Actin which helps create microfilaments used to rebuild the body.
 Tinnitus is associated with myosin and actin stress.

 Cytochalasin B is a mold referred to as a mycotoxin that strongly inhibits Actin and glucose transport and supports platelet aggregation.
-Cytochalasin is involved in food spoilage and is involved in fungal virulence.
+Cytochalasin is involved in food spoilage and fungal virulence.

 Papain is an enzyme from papaya.
-Papain helps breaks down tough meat fibers.
+It helps break down tough meat fibers.
 As a powder it is sold as a meat tenderizer.
 As a paste it can be used for bee stings since bee venom is made of protein.
 Papain is an ingredient in some toothpastes, mints, and tooth whiteners.
-WOW: Papain has been known to interfere with urine drug test for cannabinoids.
+WOW: Papain has been known to interfere with urine drug tests for cannabinoids.

 Bromelain is an enzyme from fresh pineapple.
 It may slow blood clotting and is used as a tenderizer.
-As a protein digesting enzyme, it may be a potent anti-inflammatory, may prevent pulmonary edema (water in the lungs) The list of uses for Bromelain is broad: from relaxing muscles, stimulating muscle contractions, slowing clotting, improving the absorption of antibiotics, preventing cancer, shortening labor, and helping the body get rid of excess fat.
+As a protein-digesting enzyme, it may be a potent anti-inflammatory, may prevent pulmonary edema (water in the lungs).
+The list of uses for Bromelain is broad: from relaxing muscles, stimulating muscle contractions, slowing clotting, improving the absorption of antibiotics, preventing cancer, shortening labor, and helping the body get rid of excess fat.

 Clotting Factors are obviously stressed for the month of Sept.
-Check your vulnerability at the SoundHealthPortal.com – Coagulating Factors.
+Check your vulnerability at SoundHealthPortal.com – Coagulating Factors.

 Muscles of the lower back and hips come into stress in mid-September, the Quadratus Lumborum (lower spine diagonal to hip crest) and Psoas (which help stabilize the hips).